karansspk462000/i.Mobilothon-3.0/README.md

 # Elevating-Safety-Through-the-Synergy-of-Interior-Monitoring-and-External-Protection
 The Driver Safety Enhancement System is a revolutionary concept that aims to provide enhanced protection for both the driver of a vehicle and pedestrians.
-This system incorporates advanced technologies to reduce the risk of accidents by ensuring driver attentiveness and taking preventive actions in critical situations.

 ## Key Features